Tihomir971/assist/src/lib/components/zag/llms-svelte.md

 ```

-## Setting the initial value
+### Setting the initial color

-To set the initial value of the color picker, use the `value` context property.
+To set the initial color of the color picker, use the `defaultValue` context
+property.

 ```jsx
 const [current, send] = useMachine(colorPicker.machine, {